LTU-PHY5001/environment/README.md

 7. Move installed components to another location [optional]

-    You can move the portable versions of Python and VS-Code by copying  folder ./mqit to  another location (e.g.your oneDrive folder or external disk).
+    You can move the portable versions of Python and VS-Code by copying the directory 'mqit' (at'.\MQIT-Portable\environment-MQIT-Portable\mqit') to  another location (e.g.your oneDrive folder or external disk).
 You will be able to launch VS-Code from that location next time you use the  Note that you will need to update PATH environment variables for code.exe and python to be conveniently used.

     The mqit python virtual environment will be activated during the above installation.
-In a new session (or new powershell instance) you will need to activate the python environment by running the following command from the location where you installed or relocated the mqit folder.
+In a new session (or new powershell instance) you will need to activate the python environment by running the following command from the location where you installed or relocated the mqit folder:

     ``
     .\mqit\mqit-env\activate
     ``

 ## Next Steps